Managing a patient’s eHealth record

 Will I have access to everything in a patient’s record?If a patient chooses to have an eHealth record, they consent to healthcare providers accessing and uploading clinical documents.
 A patient will be able to control what information is stored in the record and which Healthcare Provider Organisations can access that information (please refer to the Registering for an eHealth Record FAQs).
 This ability to set access control measures is a key privacy feature of the eHealth record system.

 If a patient has restricted your organisation’s access, or deleted a document from their eHealth record, the record will contain a message on the provider screen that states that it is not a complete record.
 The record will not indicate how a patient may have set their access controls, or if a document has been deleted by the patient.

 Only healthcare providers from authorised Australian organisations, with software that can communicate with the eHealth record system, will be able to upload clinical information to a patient’s eHealth record.

 Patients can read everything in full that is added to their eHealth record.
 You may choose to include additional information in your own local clinical information system that is not included in the eHealth record.
 In any event, patients have a right under the Privacy Act 1988 (Cth) to access the personal information that healthcare providers hold about them.
-For more information, please contact the Office of the Australian Information Commissioner at www.oaic.gov.au or 1300 363 992.
+For more information, please visit the Office of the Australian Information Commissioner website or 1300 363 992.

 What does this mean for my existing records?The eHealth record system does not replace existing clinical records.
 It is an additional tool that provides a summary of patient information entered by healthcare providers from different Healthcare Provider Organisations.
 It will enable a single view of a summary of a patient’s information from across the health system.
 It will only contain information that a patient has consented to have included in their eHealth record.